-- Make brief notes as soon as possible after the conversation and record the exact words used as far as possible: - Not destroy the original notes; - Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child; - Draw a diagram to indicate the position of any bruising or other injury; - Record statements and observations rather than interpretations or assumptions; - Provide all records to the Designated Safeguarding Lead via MyConcern promptly. - Not to retain copies themselves
+- make brief notes as soon as possible after the conversation and record the exact words used as far as possible; - keep the original notes; - record the date, time, place and any noticeable non-verbal behaviour and the words used by the child; - draw a diagram to indicate the position of any bruising or other injury; - record statements and observations rather than interpretations or assumptions; - be prompt in providing all records to the Designated Safeguarding Lead via MyConcern; - not retain copies themselves.

-All documentation relating to child protection issues are secured on MyConcern.
+All documentation relating to child protection issues is secured on MyConcern.

-All matters relating to child protection are confidential and should only be shared with the DSL and other key members of staff involved with the concern.
+All matters relating to child protection are confidential and should only be shared with the DSL and other key members of Staff involved with the concern.
 Information sharing is key to safeguarding or promoting the welfare of a child.
 Relevant and proportionate information must be shared with professional agencies.
 Fears about sharing information and Data Protection must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children.

-• The Designated Safeguarding Lead will disclose any information about a pupil to other members of Staff on a need-to-know basis only who may be invited to be part of a 'Team around the Child' on MyConcern;

-- Confidentiality cannot be promised to a pupil following a disclosure; - All Staff must be aware that they have a professional responsibility to share information with other agencies to safeguard children;
+- The Designated Safeguarding Lead will disclose any information about a pupil to other members of Staff on a need-to-know basis only who may be invited to be part of a 'Team around the Child' on MyConcern. - Confidentiality cannot be promised to a pupil following a disclosure. - All Staff must be aware that they have a professional responsibility to share information with other agencies to safeguard children.

-1. Whistle blowing
+19. Whistle blowing